Xiaoyu-2009/inventory_stages/README.md

 ### Notes

 - By default, no stages are unlocked and only the hotbar is accessible
+- `inventory_hotbar` is a stage that the mod gives players by default (player hotbar is not disabled by default)
 - `inventory_row_1`, `inventory_row_2`, `inventory_row_3` are default provided stages
 - Use game stage commands `add` to gradually unlock inventory rows, `remove` for the opposite